8kto/useful-info-for-travelers-in-Aktau/couchsurfing.md

 ## Camping
-We have not any reports about such episodes, but we are pretty shure that its a bad idea to do camping inside the city.
-Its always crowded and moreover, there are police patrols that can catch you and provide some troubles.
+We have not any reports about such episodes, but we are pretty shure that it's a bad idea to do camping inside the city.
+It's always crowded and moreover, there are police patrols that can catch you and provide some troubles.
 Try to find free place on a beaches like here: [first point](https://goo.gl/maps/vEU5YiL9fc22), [second one](https://goo.gl/maps/rbr4R4SNivH2), [another](https://goo.gl/maps/bYHiMzgWtLo) or outside the city.
 However there is a [public park Akbota](https://goo.gl/maps/Aau19Yh51p92) you could try.

 ## Hitchhike
 In two words: it works.
-First you have to reach suburbs to catch a car to the right direction.
-You can use buses: bus number 3 goes towards the airport (but stops somewhere in the city end), bus number 2 or 3 goes towards the seaport (again, it stops somewhere nearby beach at district 1 (not 2nd bus, it goes further)).
+First you have to reach suburbs and then catch a car to the right direction.
+You can use buses: bus number 3 roughly goes towards the airport (but stops somewhere in the city end), bus number 2 or 3 goes towards the seaport (again, it stops somewhere nearby beach at district 1 (not 2nd bus, it goes further)).
 Be careful: buses goes in both directions (to and from).

 ## Feedback
 We had create this page only for improving travel expirience in our city, not for any commercial purposes.